-No direct fiscal impact would be anticipated along with any changes to the current advisory board appointment and training processes.
+No direct fiscal impact would be anticipated along with any changes to the current advisory board appointment process, though a more involved training process might well have significant staff impacts.

 Staff already serve as liaisons to all advisory boards.
 Whether staff and/or board chairs were to take a lead role in any more involved appointment and/or training process, communicating these new needs, training the trainers, doing the actual trainings, and following-up more rigorously would take considerable staff time and resources.
 The exact amount would depend on what any new processes looked like.
 Reducing the complexity of the current system (and/or the number of existing advisory boards) would save staff time and resources.